UJIAN NASIONAL

 E. it can increase crime rate

-34. Why is the crime rate increasing due to the new industry?
+34. Why is the crime rate

 A. Some tourists carry visible items of wealth.